whiteribbonalliance/dashboard-api/README.md

 python scripts/translate_front.py
 ```

-Once translations have been applied, a new folder called `languages` should have been
+Once translations have been applied, a new folder called `languages` should have been created
 inside `front_translations`.

 Copy the `translations` folder to the front-end project at `src/app/i18n`.